-Pursuant to PIM's soft dollar arrangements, the Soft Dollar Brokers pay for research products and services (including statistical corporate data, real time and historical securities quotes, valuation services, text retrieval, pricing and analytical services, and company lawsuit and legal liability data and analysis).
+Pursuant to PIM's soft dollar arrangements, the Soft Dollar Brokers pay for research products, systems and services, which include statistical corporate data, real time and historical securities quotes, valuation services, text retrieval, pricing and analytical services, trading systems and services, settlements systems, proxy voting, expert networks, portfolio management systems, and company lawsuit and legal liability data and analysis.
 The portion of such products and services that assist in the investment decision-making process and execution related products and services are paid for in soft dollars.
 The non-research portion is paid for by PIM in hard dollars.
 If research products or services received by PIM have a mixed use, PIM will allocate in good faith the cost of such service or product accordingly.
 Any such allocation may create a conflict of interest for PIM.